microsoftgraph/msgraph-metadata/specs/permissions.md

 In this example, the claim "PrintSettings.Read.All" is required when using the "DelegatedWork" security scheme to access the resource "/print/settings" using the "GET" method.

 ### permissions
-The "permissions" member is a JSON object whose members permission objects.
+The "permissions" member is a JSON object whose members are permission objects.
 The key of each member is the claim identifier used for the [Permission Object](#permissionObject)

 ## <a name="permissionObject"></a>Permission Object